Tellurophenes

 Tellurophenes are a family of organotellurium compounds derived formally from the parent compound tellurophene with the chemical formula C4H4Te.

 Synthesis

-Tetraphenyltellurophene was described in 1961 by Braye et al. The synthesis involved salt-metathesis reaction of 1,4-dilithiotetraphenylbutadiene with tellurium tetrachloride.
+Tetraphenyltellurophene was prepared in 1961 by Braye et al. by the reaction of 1,4-dilithiotetraphenylbutadiene with tellurium tetrachloride.
 Tetraphenyltellurophene is a yellow-orange solid with a melting point of 239-239.5 °C. The same compound was obtained from 1,4-diiodotetraphenylbutadiene and lithium telluride in 82% yield.